All right, now that we've gotten the big reveal over with it's time to share the boys' room details, as promised...

 Sources

 Bunkbeds: Made from these plans at Ana-White.com -- and then she named them after this blog!
 WOW!
-Paint color can be found here.

 Book racks: built from these plans at Ana-White.com, painted RustOleum Fern